 - Determine if they are eligible for financial help to pay for premiums and copays

 - Access expert customer support online, by phone, or in-person through a local organization, insurance broker or agent

 If you're interested in learning more, the following report provides additional infomation about the impacts of the ACA on Washington State, specifically the implementation of the Washington Health Benefit Exchange: Milliman Market Analysis

 There are also many other parts to the law that benefit Washingtonians.
-Some changes have already taken place, and some will happen in 2014:
+Other changes that have already taken place include: